davidnwobi/NumericalToolBox/README.md

 ```

 ## Eigen Stuff
-### Use Inverse Iteration to find the nearest eigenvalue to a of a matrix
+Use Inverse Iteration to find the eigenvalue of a matrix nearest to an initial gues

 ```cpp
 A = { 3, 3, 2, 1, 1,